atmasphere/mc-coal/docs/source/data_api.rst

 .. http:post:: /api/data/(service)

   :requestheader Authorization: An access token using the "Bearer" scheme as specified in `RFC6750: Authorization Request Header Field <http://tools.ietf.org/html/rfc6750#section-2.1>`_.
 See :ref:`OAuth2 <oauth2>` for information on how to request an access token.
-The user tied to the access token will be considered the "authenticated user" for services that expect one.
+The user that granted authorization for the access token will be considered the "authenticated user" for services that expect one.

-  :status 403: No authenticated user.
+  :status 401 Unauthorized: Invalid or no ``Authorization`` request header provided.
+  :status 403 Forbidden: The authorization was not granted by an active user.

   **Examples**: